C++23 · GPU-First · In Development · Late 2027

 Ownership Contracts

 Every simulation product declares CPU-owned, GPU-owned, or mirrored.
-Six sync phases with explicit visibility rules prevent readback stalls.
+Sync phases with explicit visibility rules prevent readback stalls.

 06